JJeCho/jsonReader/README.md

 ---

-This script is highly customizable and can be adapted to various use cases involving large-scale Magic: The Gathering data migration into a Neo4j graph database.
+This script is highly customizable and can be adapted to various use cases involving large-scale data migration from json files into a Neo4j graph database.